HOA Homeowners' Rights Task Force

 Legal Advice Given to the Board Should be Public to the Homeowners

-by K, about 1 year ago
+by K, over 2 years ago

 Because the members of the Board are acting for and on behalf of the Association and Association membership is ultimately liable for all Board actions, Association members have a right to know what legal advice Board members are given and how it is used.
 Allowing this information in executive session feeds an "us versus them" mentality and furthers the Board and legal counsels propensity to see their job as controlling homeowners rather than working on their behalf.
 Legal advice given to the Board paid for by the membership and given to the Board in their official capacities should be public...
 Continue reading